Interview with Gordon Newton, founder of the Sweeps festival.

 To keep the tradition going.
 It brings hundreds of thousands of people to Medway and showcases what a great place it is to visit.

-What can we expect to see at this year’s festival?
+What can we expect to see at the festival?

 Be prepared for live bands, Morris sides, plenty of dancing, food stalls, fun fair and much more.